mcdaley/rest-api-design-guidelines/README.md

 For all enumerated values the APIs will define human understandable string definitions for request, response, and URI parameters instead of numeric values.
 For example account type would equal ‘Checking’ or ‘Savings’ instead of 1001 or 1002.
+The application is responsible for mapping the human readable enum strings to their corresponding codes if that is how the application stores the enumerated values.

 ## Addresses
-An address is a system resource and will only support US addresses for the initial product launch.
-The following format is proposed based on the lob.com APIs which is a direct mail service and has the following properties:
+An address is a system resource and the following format can be used for US addresses and is based on lob.com APIs which is a direct mail service:

 | Field   | Required | Format                         | Description |
 | :---    | :---     | :---                           | :--- |